hubo1016/vlcp/doc/source/objectdb.rst

 Transact and Notification
 =========================

+A read-only transaction uses `mgetwithcache` to get values in the same DB version.
+A read-only transaction can only use data from the same DB version.
+If some necessary is missing or out-dated, a `mgetwithcache` is used to retrieve all the needed keys from KVStorage.

-A write transact is done with `updateallwithtime`, so it is natually a transact operate.
-After the transact, a notification is sent to this node and other nodes.
+A read-write transact is done with `updateallwithtime`, so it is natually a transact operate.
+After the transaction, a notification is sent to this node and other nodes.

 Notifications contain the full list of keys that are updated.
-When nodes receive this notification, it always retrieve these updated keys with a `mget`, so the view on each node is always consistent.
+When nodes receive this notification, it always retrieve these updated keys with a `mgetwithcache`, so the view on each node is always consistent.

 Notification for this node is from a shortcut to let the data mirror been updated immediately.